快活视频

 Our Identities

 We are all on a lifelong journey of growth and evolution.
 We celebrate the right to identify ourselves on our own terms, and to change those terms if and when we change.
 An abridged glossary is provided below to enhance our understanding of some of the ways individuals may identify.
-A can be found through The Annie E. Casey Foundation.
+A can be found through the PFLAG glossary.

 鈥 Being a part of the LGBTQIA+ community means being a part of a long-time, ongoing and ever-evolving push to create an expansive and more just world.
 I take immense pride in the history of that struggle and the way we are always seeking ways to grow our understanding of different lived experiences. 鈥